-John has also taught and mentored various 3D programs and workshops at schools including The Art Institute, Carnegie Mellon University, and ITT Technical Institute.
+As an instructor over the years, John has also taught at The Art Institute of Pittsburgh, Carnegie Mellon University, and ITT Technical Institute.

 “ …The amount of content really exceeded my expectations.
 His excellent support on the forums, experience and critical eye made me advance in the right direction with my project.
 I would recommend this class to anyone interested in 3d game art. ”